spatie/temporary-directory/README.md

 // Get a path inside the temporary directory
 $temporaryDirectory->path('temporaryfile.txt');

-// To delete the temporary directory and all the files inside it
+// Delete the temporary directory and all the files inside it
 $temporaryDirectory->delete();
 ```